FlavorfulGecko5/EntitySlayer/README.md

 Use `Tab` to quickly navigate between the different textboxes, checkboxes and buttons!
 Use `Spacebar` to check/uncheck a checkbox or activate a button!

+### EntityDiff System Explained

+idTech game updates frequently modify vanilla entities files.
+With your average file containing tens of thousands of entities, determining what changed between updates quickly becomes overwhelming.
+Level modders are also faced with the cumbersome challenge of porting their custom entities over to the updated vanilla file.
+The EntityDiff tool automates this porting process by analyzing entity files and determining the precise difference between each entity.

+First, Export an EntityDiff for your modded file:
+1. Open the *original, vanilla entities file you edited to create your modded entities file.*
+2. Open the `Tab` menu and select `Export Entity Diff`
+3. Find and selected your modded entities file.
+4. Choose where to save the output .diff file.

+Result: You have a .diff listing every change made to the vanilla file.

+Now, Import this EntityDiff into the latest game update's vanilla entities file:
+1. Open the *latest game update's vanilla entities file.*
+2. Open the `Tab` menu and select `Import Entity Diff`
+3. Find and select the .diff file you exported
+4. Choose where to save your log file.
+In the event that the process fails to import certain changes, you can use this log to identify what went wrong and manually fix the errors.
+5. When the import process completes, save the file.
+Go to the `File` menu and use the `Save` or `Save As` options.

+The EntityDiff system is also great for comparing vanilla entities files, for those curious about what changed in-between updates!
+1. Open the the vanilla entities file from an *older game update*
+2. Open the `Tab` menu and select `Export Entity Diff`
+3. Select an entities file from a *newer game update*
+4. Choose where to save the output .diff file.
+5. Open the .diff file in EntitySlayer!
+Browse through it and see what changed!

 ### Contributing
 EntitySlayer is written in C++17 using [wxWidgets](https://www.wxwidgets.org/) 3.1.4 as it's GUI library.
 You will need [Microsoft's Visual Studio](https://visualstudio.microsoft.com/) to work with the project files.